-- 1.1 This application seeks planning permission for the erection of 9 dwellings (6 x 3 bed units with accommodation within the roof and 3 x 4 bed units) and erection of a single garage with associated access, landscaping, storage and external alterations following demolition of existing dwelling. - 1.2 The principle of development is acceptable, and has been established by virtue of previous planning consents for residential on this brownfield site which is situated within the existing settlement of Chatteris.
-Please see section 4 of this report. - 1.3 The site is within the setting of Chatteris Conservation Area and a number of listed buildings, however the revised scheme has been carefully considered to address each of its respective streetscenes and the wider character and visual amenity of the area and also the setting of the listed buildings and the conservation area.
-Therefore, the proposal would be considered to enhance the setting of the conservation area and nearby listed buildings and replace this existing unattractive site with a high quality designed scheme that would be aesthetically in keeping with the area. - 1.4 The revised scheme and the reduction in scale from 10 to 9 units along with their reorientation would ensure that the residential amenity of neighbouring occupiers is safeguarded.
-In addition, a CMP condition would protect neighbours during construction. - 1.5 Concerns have also been raised regarding access of the development from Ellingham Gardens but the application site boundary has been revised as requested by CCC Highways to overcome their concern and a condition will be imposed to secure highway improvements that will enhance the quality of Ellingham Gardens to the benefit of existing and future occupiers.
+- 1.1 This application was presented to Planning Committee in September 2023 and Members resolved to defer the application in order to obtain clarity regarding - a) the improvement of the private road in Ellingham Gardens and - b) the ongoing management / maintenance arrangements for the private road - 1.2 The applicant has lodged an appeal on the grounds of non-determination and at the time of writing the appeal has not been made valid by the Planning Inspectorate.
+Until such time as the appeal is made valid, the Council can still determine the application.
+If the appeal is made valid then the Council no longer has the authority to determine it.
+However, in this latter situation it is necessary for the Council to establish whether or not the application would have been approved by the Council (if it was the deciding authority).
+This would establish the Council's position at the appeal i.e is the appeal to be contested and if yes, on what grounds. - 1.3 This application sought planning permission for the erection of 9 dwellings (6 x 3 bed units with accommodation within the roof and 3 x 4 bed units) and erection of a single garage with associated access, landscaping, storage and external alterations following demolition of existing dwelling. - 1.4 The principle of development is acceptable and has been established by virtue of previous planning consents for residential on this brownfield site which is situated within the existing settlement of Chatteris.
+Please see section 4 of this report. - 1.5 The site is within the setting of Chatteris Conservation Area and a number of listed buildings.
+However, the revised scheme has been carefully considered to address each of its respective streetscenes and the wider character and visual amenity of the area and also the setting of the listed buildings and the conservation area.
+Therefore, the proposal would be considered to enhance the setting of the conservation area and nearby listed buildings and replace this existing unattractive site with a high-quality designed scheme that would be aesthetically in keeping with the area.

+- 1.6 The revised scheme and the reduction in scale from 10 to 9 units along with their reorientation would ensure that the residential amenity of neighbouring occupiers is safeguarded.
+In addition, a CMP condition would protect neighbours during construction. - 1.7 Concerns have also been raised regarding access of the development from Ellingham Gardens but the application site boundary has been revised as requested by CCC Highways to overcome their concern and a condition will be imposed to secure highway improvements that will enhance the quality of Ellingham Gardens to the benefit of existing and future occupiers.
 This proposal would be considered to take the opportunity to address existing concerns raised by local residents about the quality of this road and the proposal would be considered now to meet the aspirations of Chatterris Town Council.
-Subject to conditions, the proposal would improve transport and the highway network and not raise any safety concerns.

-- 1.6 The proposal delivers a better more efficient use of this brownfield site for the delivery of 9 good quality homes. - 1.7 Overall, the scheme is considered acceptable and consistent with those policies of Fenland Local Plan as set out in section 7 of this report and NPPF.
+Subject to conditions, the proposal would improve transport and the highway network and not raise any safety concerns. - 1.8 The proposal delivers a better more efficient use of this brownfield site for the delivery of 9 good quality homes. - 1.9 Overall, the scheme is considered acceptable and consistent with those policies of Fenland Local Plan as set out in section 7 of this report and NPPF.
 Therefore, the proposal is welcomed and recommended for approval, subject to conditions.